 Have you run into issues with getting approval for an online title loan?
 Do you have a bad credit score and face the prospect of high finance charges?
 The smartest option is to apply for next day money with some other online lenders.
-These days, online title loans are available from a range of providers.
+These days, most types of auto equity funding is available from a range of providers.
 It’s possible that another lender will approve your loan application within an hour.
 This can occur if you’re turned down by another online lender.
 It’s worth a try to apply for a title pawn elsewhere.
 If you continue to get turned down, you may have better luck applying for a payday loan.
 Both loans are similar in turns of offering access to quick cash.
 Online title loans require that you own a vehicle.
 The vehicle acts as collateral for the loan.
 With payday loans, no collateral will need to be put down for financing.
 Another option is to apply with local title loan lenders.
 These include lenders that have offices in your city.
 Sometimes it’s best to show your face and meet the person who’s handling the title loan.

 Why your credit score caused high finance charges